 And then there is love.
 It would be impossible to prove that love is more present in consecrated communities than elsewhere.
 Furthermore, my suspicion is that in previous centuries, membership in consecrated communities was idealized such that consecrated folk are over represented in our lists of the heroes of the faith (the “saints”).
 There are probably a number of models of Christian love who have never made a special consecration of life (outside a commitment to marriage and family, perhaps).
 And yet there are a number of stories about the fruit of love issuing forth from a consecrated life.

 Most significantly, where do we find all of these ingredients intentionally blended together at the very foundations of a community?
-While we can see a little of this and that here and there, when we look at the history of the consecrated life we see these ingredients front and center, repeatedly, throughout the entire history of the Church.
+While we can see a little of this and that here and there, when we look at the history of the consecrated life we see these ingredients front and center, repeatedly, throughout the entire history

 It is interesting to think that from the fifth through the fifteenth centuries, consecrated life played a significant role in the preservation, development, and spread of Christianity.
 The monasteries preserved Christian documents during the “Dark Ages.”
 Advances in theology, in devotion, and in community life were pioneered by religious orders.
 The Christian faith was advanced significantly, as mentioned above, by various consecrated communities.
 Key theologians and leaders of the Church were members of religious orders.
 One could even argue that, when Christianity was at its best, it was led, in the premodern era, by those living a consecrated life.